vygr/ChrysaLisp/STATUS.md

 Changed `(env-resize num [env])` to take optional environment, default to current, to match other env functions.

+Removed `*debug_mode* 2` as the guard page system won't work under the new MacOS execution restrictions and since the move to Lisp source for most day to day coding, this hasn't been used for years now.

 ------

 Remove unsupported source.
 Available in the repo history if folks want to dig